 20) Explore Shibuya

 Shibuya is a microcosm of everything modern in Japan’s capital, making it one of the must-explore places to visit in Tokyo.It only takes one look up into the onslaught of neon and tall buildings to know that you’ve truly arrived in today’s Tokyo.
 Apart from shopping, dining, and watching movies, there are some key things to see in Shibuya.
 As most know by now, Shibuya Crossing is known as the busiest pedestrian space in the world in terms of foot traffic.
 You’ve likely seen many time-lapse videos of the area but nothing can prepare you for the real Shibuya experience.
 Don’t forget to visit the legendary statue of Hachikō, located right outside the Shibuya subway station or pop downstairs into the Tokyu Food Festival to experience an underground food paradise.
-Shibuya hides some of the best restaurants in Japan and the most unique things to do in Tokyo.
+Shibuya hides some of the best restaurants in Japan, particularly ramen restaurants, as well as the most unique things to do in Tokyo.
 So don’t miss out.

 21) Go up to the Shibuya Sky rooftop observatory (at Shibuya Scramble Square)